 Stay in Extended Stay Hotels

 Extended stay hotels are a great option for families, because you’ll usually get ample space for your whole family.
 You’ll also have a kitchen, and can save money by preparing some of your own meals.
+If you’ve got more than two kids, you’ll also find that these hotels usually can be the most affordable.
 Kids stay free at Extended Stay America, so it’s worth checking to see if there is one in your vacation destination.

 Buy an Attractions Pass